≡ Menu

 * Altria’s fiscal year begins on Jan 1 and ends on Dec 31.

-As the chart above shows, Altria’s cash dividend payout has increased by 46% since fiscal 2016, topping a massive figure of $6.6 billion as of 2022, up significantly from the $4.5 billion reported in 2016.
+Altria has a robust capital return policy for shareholders.
+Its practice of increasing the dividend payout each year is particularly impressive.
+As illustrated in the chart above, Altria’s cash dividend payout has surged by 46% since fiscal 2016, reaching an impressive $6.6 billion in 2022, up from $4.5 billion in 2016.

 Back To Table Of Contents